Cambria County judge: Grandinetti a 'threat to society'; receives life sentence in 2017 murder

 Senior Deputy Attorney General Michael T. Madeira, of the office's Drug Strike Force Section, argued that if Grandinetti were to be sentenced to 35 years in prison, Barron Grumbling "still will not be here."

-Madeira noted that while he may personally feel bad about Grandinetti's upbringing, it did not excuse his actions for the time up until he was incarcerated.
+Madeira noted that while he may personally feel bad about Grandinetti's upbringing, it did not excuse his actions during the time up until he was incarcerated.

 Madeira and Cambria County Assistant District Attorney Forrest Fordham III prosecuted the case against Grandinetti.

-"I'm only 22 and I'm trying my best to save my life," the individual wrote in the letter.

-"My concern is for their lives," Kiniry said of the two confidential witnesses at the trial.

-The judge then reviewed Grandietti's criminal history, which included involvement with firearms, drugs, theft, escape, a protection-from-abuse order, which he ignored, and criminal involvement dating back to when he was 9 years old.
+The judge then reviewed Grandietti's criminal history, which included involvement with firearms, drugs, theft, escape, a protection- from-abuse order that he ignored, and criminal involvement dating back to when he was 9 years old.

 Kiniry said he gave Grandinetti credit for efforts made in programs since he has been in prison.